ZhimingZhou/zhimingzhou.github.io/README.md

     - g_t or m_t is divided by its estimated scale sqrt(v_t) and hence is normalized.
     - So its scale becomes 1, hence the scale of (lr * m_t/sqrt(vt)) is basically equal to the learning rate.

-  - Parameter's scale hence is very important in adaptive learning rate methods and has an equivalent effect as the learning rate:
+  - Parameter's scale hence is very important in Adam etc. and has an equivalent effect as the learning rate:

     - (1) if the weight is of scale 1 and the lr is 0.001, for each update, the model parameter is changed by 0.1%.
     - (2) if the weight is of scale 10 and the lr is 0.01, for each update, the model parameter is changed by 0.1%.